nyanpasu64/exotracker-cpp/src/DESIGN.md

 - Synthesizing 1 tick of audio at a time from the callback thread is also an acceptable option.
 - Synthesizing audio in a separate "synth thread", and splitting into fixed-size chunks queued up and read by the "output thread", is unacceptable since it generates latency.
 (This is how FamiTracker works.)
 Even with a length-0 queue, the synth thread can run 1 audio block ahead of the output thread.

-### PortAudio audio output
+### RtAudio audio output

 AudioThreadHandle sends audio to computer speakers, and is intended for GUI mode with concurrent editing of the document during playback.
 AudioThreadHandle uses doc::GetDocument to handles audio/GUI locking and sends a raw `Document const &` to OverallSynth.

 In the absence of concurrent editing, you can use OverallSynth directly and avoid locking and unlocking std::mutex.

-This has precedent: I believe libopenmpt does not talk directly to an output device, but merely exposes a callback api with no knowledge of locks or portaudio.
+This has precedent: I believe libopenmpt does not talk directly to an output device, but merely exposes a callback api with no knowledge of locks or an audio library (here, RtAudio).
 (OpenMPT allows simple edits to patterns without locks!
 Complex edits require locking though.) libopenmpt can be called via ffmpeg or foobar2000, which have their own non-speaker output mechanisms.

+### Switching from PortAudio to RtAudio

+In PortAudio, there's 1 RAII object to initialize PortAudio (`AutoSystem`), one object representing the session (`System`), one object per stream (`Stream`).

+In RtAudio, the `RtAudio` object is both the interface to a list of devices, and stream connected to one device.

+Example of RtAudio usage in OpenMPT: https://github.com/OpenMPT/openmpt/blob/07f8c29b37f2bf9696e2f5ffb6eef0152e7fd4cf/sounddev/SoundDeviceRtAudio.cpp#L139

 ### Audio components